cmu-delphi/covidcast/R-packages/covidcast/DEVELOP.md

 Once you've validated all changes, press Quit and you will be able to commit the changed images and run the tests successfully.

+Note that the tests only run on R 4.1.0 or newer, since changes in the R graphics engine can cause spurious differences between rendered versions of the plots.

 ### Using data files in tests